-- As Fannie's auditor observed during the first quarter of 2012, "the US Treasury" is able "to direct the Company's business."
+- 87. The Net Worth Sweep is just one example of the significant influence Treasury has exerted over FHFA from the beginning of the conservatorship.
+As Fannie's auditor observed during the first quarter of 2012, "the US Treasury" is able "to direct the Company's business."
 Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took."
 HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
 2013).
 Congressional Budget Office Assistant Director for Financial Analysis Deborah Lucas told Congress that the Companies are subject to "ownership and control by the Treasury."
 Fannie Mae, Freddie Mac & FHA: Taxpayer Exposure in the Housing Markets: Hearing Before the H. Comm. on the Budget, 112th Cong.
 15 (2011).
 And Secretary Geithner, who was president of the Federal Reserve Bank of New York when the original PSPAs were signed, understood the federal takeover of Fannie and Freddie to be a "Treasury operation." - 88.
 The Net Worth Sweep is an element of Treasury's broader plan to eliminate the Companies and transform the housing finance market.
 Indeed, a housing finance reform plan drafted by Treasury in early 2012 listed "restructur[ing] the PSPAs to allow for variable dividend payment based on positive net worth"-i.e., implementing a net worth sweep-as among the first steps to take in transitioning to Treasury's desired outcome.
-Other elements of that plan included the development of a single securitization utility to be used by both Fannie and Freddie-and by other entities once Fannie and Freddie are eliminated.
+Other elements of that plan

+Freddie-and by other entities once Fannie and Freddie are eliminated.
 FHFA has made the development of such a utility a key initiative of the conservatorships, providing further evidence that FHFA is operating according to Treasury's playbook.